geraldneale/pyramid_coin/README.md

 <img src="https://github.com/user-attachments/assets/5b0149c5-5d4f-4caa-b001-24365bb4cee8" width="500">

-# pyramid_coin2
+# pyramid_coin
 A geometric shotgun blast of coins.

 Purpose
 ------------
 This project is to load up the shotgun for NYE 2026.

-Using this tool, you can send XCH to Chia Blockchain and later spend it in way that it sends coins to XCH addresses in a list.
+Using this tool, you can send XCH to Chia Blockchain and later spend it in way that it sends coins to XCH addresses in a list; rewarding the first addresses in the list more than subsequent addresses.
+The payments tiers are in the shape of a pyramid.

 Requirements
 ------------